 Figure 8: Ancient Earth 400 and 240 Million Years Ago

 Create a plate tectonic model, like the generic model in Figure 7, of the areas of the map line or bar that goes from Hartford CT to Africa.
-Do this on poster paper with marker, etc. Please follow the criteria to create our model.
+Do this on poster paper with marker, etc. Please follow the criteria below to create your model.
 When you are done, take a picture and post it in Table 7.2 below.

 Include ONLY the area near the line or bar (see Figure 8) such at Connecticut and what is present-day Africa.
-Make sure you identify where the fossils from Dinosaur State Park are there.
+Make sure you identify where the fossils from Dinosaur State Park are located.

 Show time passing.
 Do this at 400 million and 240 million years ago.

-Draw all phenomena that includes ones that you cannot see.
-This includes types of plate boundaries (e.g. convergent), surface features (e.g. volcanoes, trenches).
+Draw all phenomena including elements you cannot see.
+This includes types of plate boundaries (e.g. convergent) and surface features (e.g. volcanoes, trenches).

-Identify mechanism that might be causing the movement of the continents.
+Identify mechanisms that might be causing the movement of the continents.

-IMPORTANT, you are drawing plate tectonic models as it is specific to the location on the map that has the black “bar” drawn on it.
-“Copying” the model (e.g. Figure 7) is not exactly what is happening in each image underneath the liner.
+IMPORTANT, you are drawing your plate tectonic model as it is specific to the location on the map that has the black “bar” drawn on it.
+“Copying” the model (e.g. Figure 7) is not exactly what is happening in each image underneath the line.